maakbaas/esp8266-iot-framework/docs/web-server.md

 void begin();
 ```

 The web server has only one public method.
-Call this method in your setup fuction to initialize and start the web server.
+Call this method in your setup function to initialize and start the web server.

 ## Web Server

 The basic setup of the webserver is done with three simple rules, which are described below.